Vivian-hihi/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCS/createCL_en.md

         Format: `ReplSize: 0`

+    - ConsistencyStrategy ( *number* ): [Synchronization consistency][consistency_strategy] strategy.

+        This parameter is used to set the preferred node for data synchronization, the default value is 3.

+        The values are as follows:

+        - 1: Node priority strategy.
+        - 2: Position majority first strategy.
+        - 3: Main position majority first strategy.

+        Format：`ConsistencyStrategy: 3`

-    - Compressed ( *boolean* ): Whether to enable the data compression function, and the default value is "true", enable the data compression function.
+    - Compressed ( *boolean* ): Whether to enable the data compression function, and the default value is "true", which means that the data compression function is enable.

         Format: `Compressed: false`